Artist: Vincent van Gogh

 Location: The Orsay Museum, Paris

-Vincent van Gogh began painting Starry Night Over the Rhône in Arles, France, inspired by the muted reflections of gas lamps and starlight on the Rhône River.
+Vincent van Gogh began painting Starry Night Over the Rhône in Arles, France, inspired by the muted reflections of gas lamps and starlight on the Rhône River in xxx.

 No, Starry Night Over the Rhône is part of the permanent collection at the Orsay Museum and can be viewed with a standard admission ticket.